 This is a paragraph containing a few sentences of text.
 Purple turtles walk through green fields of lofty maize.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Some lists,

-- 1. This is a list item
+'''

-- a.
+a.
 Followed by a sub-item

-- b.
+b.
 And another!

-- c.
-Now with ''a bit of code'' and some \emphasis\.
+c.
+Now with ''a bit of code'' and some emphasis.

-- 2. Back to the first list
+2. Back to the first list

 Or perhaps you are more of a bullet list person,

+Foo

+Foo

+Fizzle